Thrill-Seekers and Globe-Trotters Unite!: A Complete Guide to Adventure Travel

 Let’s just say the industry has exploded for a reason.
-Namely because adventure travel has carved out a niche in the travel industry that was specially made for outdoors-lovers, thrill-seekers and those who love to try new things.
+Namely because adventure travel has carved out a niche in the travel industry that was specially made for outdoor lovers, thrill-seekers and those who love to try new things.

-If the phrase “adventure travel” has ever peaked your interest, this beginner’s guide will provide you with everything you need to know to get started in the world of outdoor life.
+If the phrase “adventure travel” has ever piqued your interest, this beginner’s guide will provide you with everything you need to know to get started in the world of outdoor life.

 What Exactly Is Adventure Travel?

 Adventure travel can be done either domestically or internationally — it’s not necessarily the destination that makes it so.
+There are plenty of adventure destinations in the United Kingdom as well as in the United States, depending where you hail from.
 While overseas adventure travel can be a little more exciting, it’s really all about spending time in nature and taking part in heart-pounding activities.

-These activities include anything from backcountry skiing, hiking and whitewater rafting, to diving with sharks, to visiting the dark side of the moon, something Space Adventures hopes to launch by 2018.
+These activities include anything from backcountry skiing, hiking and whitewater rafting to diving with sharks.

 Is Adventure Travel for You?